sgminer-dev/sgminer/README.md

                 "user" : "usernameb",
                 "pass" : "passb"
         }
     ]

----
-LOGGING
+## Logging

 cgminer will log to stderr if it detects stderr is being redirected to a file.
-To enable logging simply add 2>logfile.txt to your command line and logfile.txt will contain the logged output at the log level you specify (normal, verbose, debug etc.)
+To enable logging simply append `2>logfile.txt` to your command line and `logfile.txt` will contain the logged output at the log level you specify (normal, verbose, debug etc.)

-In other words if you would normally use:
-./cgminer -o xxx -u yyy -p zzz if you use
-./cgminer -o xxx -u yyy -p zzz 2>logfile.txt it will log to a file called logfile.txt and otherwise work the same.

-There is also the -m option on linux which will spawn a command of your choice and pipe the output directly to that command.
+There is also the -m option on Linux which will spawn a command of your choice and pipe the output directly to that command.

 The WorkTime details 'debug' option adds details on the end of each line